julianlam/feps/fep/fe34/fep-fe34.md

 Object identifiers can be grouped together into protection domains called "origins".
 This concept is similar to the "web origin" concept described in [RFC-6454], and origins of object IDs are computed by the same algorithm.

 The same-origin policy determines when a relationship between objects can be trusted.
 Different origins are considered potentially hostile and are isolated from each other to varying degrees.
-Actors sharing an origin are assumed to trust each other because all their interactions are mediated by a single piece of software operated by a single person or an organization.
+Actors sharing an origin are assumed to trust each other because the server enforces boundaries between them.

 ### Comparing origins